REAL ESTATE AT BATEMAN SEIDEL

 PDF Practice Description

-Having served as lender’s counsel to many life insurance companies, banks, and finance companies over the past 25 years, the real estate lawyers at Bateman Seidel bring to the table a unique perspective and ability to assist clients in securing project financing and to follow through as borrower’s counsel when loans are made.
+Having served as lender’s counsel to many life insurance companies, banks, and finance companies over the past 31 years, the real estate lawyers at Bateman Seidel bring to the table a unique perspective and ability to assist clients in securing project financing and to follow through as borrower’s counsel when loans are made.
 Bateman Seidel real estate lawyers also continue their role as lender’s counsel on behalf of both local and national lenders.

 Kathleen S. Sieler is a shareholder who works in the real estate and business departments and in the firm’s nationally recognized affordable housing department.
-Kathleen has developed special expertise in the areas of planned communities, condominium law, federal and state interstate land sales acts and the licensing of contractors and developers.
+Kathleen has developed special expertise in the areas of wind energy law, planned communities, condominium law, federal and state interstate land sales acts and the licensing of contractors and developers.

 Sandy Newell provides paralegal support for both the business and the real estate departments.
-She maintains the minute books for more than 200 corporate and real estate clients, manages the flow of documents in complex transactions, and aids the departments in providing cost-effective service by the initial drafting of documents for review by the lawyers.
+She maintains the minute books for more than 350 corporate and real estate clients, manages the flow of documents in complex transactions, and aids the departments in providing cost-effective service by the initial drafting of documents for review by the lawyers.

 Other members of the firm enhance the breadth and scope of practice.
-Michael R. Chellis, the firm’s tax partner, handles complex partnership, limited liability company, and corporate tax issues for the real estate department and other departments of the firm.
-Gregory J. Miner, the head of the firm’s commercial litigation practice, brings more than 29 years of commercial litigation experience to bear on behalf of the firm’s clients and has worked for many of the firm’s real estate and business clients in resolving disputes and litigating those that cannot be resolved.
+Michael R. Chellis, the firm’s tax partner, handles complex partnership, limited liability company and corporate tax issues for the real estate department and other departments of the firm.
+Gregory J. Miner, the head of the firm’s commercial litigation practice, brings more than 34 years of commercial litigation experience to bear on behalf of the firm’s clients and has worked for many of the firm’s real estate and business clients in resolving disputes and litigating those that cannot be resolved.

 We are passionate about the law and passionate about the service we provide to our clients.
 You can reach each of us at our direct dial telephone and facsimile numbers as well as our e-mail addresses.
 We employ the latest technology to deliver prompt and price-competitive service.
-We return our calls promptly, and when we commit to a deadline—we deliver.
+We return our calls promptly, and when we commit to a deadline -- we deliver.

 We look forward to coming to work every day, getting to know our clients on a personal level, being active and contributing members to our community and to our families, and we try every day to remember that the law is first and foremost an honored profession and that our duty is to serve the needs of our clients.